lyteword/chspurgeon-tod/volume-7/psalm-144.md

 **Verse 12.** The reminiscences or imitations of Ps 18:1-50, suddenly cease here, and are followed by a series of original, peculiar, and for the most part or no doubt antique expressions.
 Oil the supposition that the title is correct in making David the author, this is natural enough.
 On any other supposition it is unaccountable, unless by the gratuitous assumption, that this is a fragment of an older composition, a mode of reasoning by which anything may be either proved or disproved.— *Joseph Addison Alexander.*

-**Verse 12.** *That our sons may be as plants*, etc. They who have ever been employed in the cultivation of plants of any kind, are continually tempted to wish that the human objects of their care and culture would grow up as rapidly, as straight, as flourishing, would as uniformly fulfil their specific idea and purpose, as abundantly reward the labour bestowed on them...If our sons are indeed to grow up as young plants, like our English oaks, which according to the analogies of Nature, furnish no inappropriate type of our national character, they must not be stunted or dwarfed or pollarded, for the sake of being kept under the shade of a stranger.
-They should grow up straight toward heaven, as God had ordained them to grow...There is something so palpable and striking in this type, that twenty-five years ago, in speaking of the gentlemanly character, I was led to say, "If a gentleman is to grow up he must grow like a tree: there must be nothing between him and heaven."— *Julius Charles Hare, in a Sermon entitled "Education the Necessity of Mankind,"* 1851.
+**Verse 12.** *That our sons may be as plants*, etc. They who have ever been employed in the cultivation of plants of any kind, are continually tempted to wish that the human objects of their care and culture would grow up as rapidly, as straight, as flourishing, would as uniformly fulfil their specific idea and purpose, as abundantly reward the labour bestowed on them...
+If our sons are indeed to grow up as young plants, like our English oaks, which according to the analogies of Nature, furnish no inappropriate type of our national character, they must not be stunted or dwarfed or pollarded, for the sake of being kept under the shade of a stranger.
+They should grow up straight toward heaven, as God had ordained them to grow...
+There is something so palpable and striking in this type, that twenty-five years ago, in speaking of the gentlemanly character, I was led to say, "If a gentleman is to grow up he must grow like a tree: there must be nothing between him and heaven."— *Julius Charles Hare, in a Sermon entitled "Education the Necessity of Mankind,"* 1851.

 **Verse 12.** *That our sons may be as plants grown up in their youth*, etc. Thus David prays for the rising generation.
 Metaphors seem generally unsuitable to prayer, but they do not wear this aspect in the prayers recorded in the Scriptures.
 The language of the text is tropical, but the metaphors are suitable and seasonable. *Roots* of vegetables are necessarily invisible. *Tender* plants are insignificant.
 A plant *grown up,* having height in its stem, width in its branches, abundance in its foliage, and fulness in its bloom, is conspicuous.
 David prays that the sons of that generation might be in their youth *"as plants grown up",* that is, that their piety might not only live, but that their godliness might be fully expressed.
 The stones of a *foundation* are concealed.
 The stones in the *mid wall* of a building are also necessarily hid.
 The stones on the *surface* of a wall are visible, but they are not distinguished.
 The *cornerstone* of buildings in that day was prominent and eminent.
 Placed at the angle of the structure, where two walls met, on the top of the walls, and being richly ornamented and polished, it attracted attention.
 David prays that the daughters of that day might make an open and lovely profession of religion—that both sons and daughters might not only *have* piety but *show* it.— *Samuel Martin, in "Cares of Youth."*